chipxsd/stream-based-sync/stream-based-sync.md

 ```

 This way, the user action methods are now only in charge of vending
-vending `Sync.Events`, which solves the first anti-pattern.
+`Sync.Events`, which solves the first anti-pattern.
 We can also
 delegate the `Sync.Event` sending by using protocols, this way whoever owns
 the `Todo.List` instance, doesn't have to be in charge of sending the
 `Sync.Event` to the transport logic (event publication) -- this solves the